-A team of Australian scientists from Deakin University they are testing 3D printed, biodegradable structures to protect young mangrove plants and slow down the advance of the sea.
+A team of Australian scientists from Deakin University they are testing 3D printed, biodegradable structures to protect young mangrove plants and slow the advance of the sea.

 Coastal erosion: a serious headache

-That's why the researchers have started a project that will take place over three years involving a large team, which will monitor the survival and growth of the mangroves.
-It's called "Regenerating Our Coasts".
+This is why the researchers have started a project that will take place over three years involving a large team, which will monitor the survival and growth of the mangroves.
+It's called “Regenerating Our Coasts”.

 Mangroves and 3D printing: how the synergy works

-The 3D printed structures, made of potato starch sourced from industrial waste, are being placed at coastal locations in Port Phillip Bay and Western Port Bay.
+The 3D printed structures, made of potato starch from industrial waste, are being placed at coastal locations in Port Phillip Bay and Western Port Bay.
 These structures slow down the flow of water and favor the accumulation of soil, especially in areas subject to coastal erosion or with difficult environmental conditions.

 After creating the 3D printed structures in the Netherlands, Australian researchers insert mangrove seeds into them or place them in areas where the seeds have already been planted.
 The biodegradable structures will decompose over a period of time between two and ten years, giving the plants time to take root and do their job.